-I am a Traditional Birth Attendant, trained in the ancient art of midwifery care, where women are nurtured and birth is sacred.
+I am a Traditional Midwife, trained in the ancient art of midwifery care, where women are nurtured and birth is sacred.
 I am sworn to carry on the legacy of my fore-mothers through the art of women and family care.
 I believe that every birth experience is unique for each woman and every baby deserves individual attention.
 The ancient art of midwifery, and my tribal lineage, has taught me the importance and necessity of wholistic service.
 With this knowledge and experience I work to help facilitate optimal birth outcomes for out-of-hospital birth settings.

 I stand on the shoulders of all the Grand Midwives and Birth Attendants that came before me.
 Much gratitude, honor and homage is given to these great women who have stood strong in their calling through struggle, strive, peace and prosperity.
 May they guide my hands and my heart at every birth that I am called to attend.
 Ase'

 Giving birth to a baby is so much more than a physical phenomenon; it engages parents to be in a transformational experience.
 Labor and Birth are key life events full of emotion and meaning.
 I believe that every pregnant and laboring woman should have all of the care and support she needs during this vulnerable time in her life.